wslutilities/wslpy/README.md

 [![pypi](https://flat.badgen.net/pypi/v/wslpy)](https://pypi.org/project/wslpy/)

+> `wslpy` is far from complete. the API will change frequently.

 This is a Python3 library for WSL specific tasks, and you can use it to do something amazing:

 ```python